quicwg/base-drafts/draft-ietf-quic-recovery.md

-In addition to sending data in the packet number space for which the timer expired, the sender SHOULD coalesce ack-eliciting packets from all other packet number spaces with inflight data if sending coalesced packets is supported.
+In addition to sending data in the packet number space for which the timer expired, the sender SHOULD coalesce ack-eliciting packets from all other packet number spaces with in-flight data if sending coalesced packets is supported.
+If implementations do not send coalesced packets upon timeout when multiple packet number spaces have in-flight data, then they MUST only send a single datagram per probe timeout.

 It is possible that the sender has no new or previously-sent data to send.
 As an example, consider the following sequence of events: new application data is